DeloitteDigitalDC/CaliCares/README.md

 # 2. Sprint Cycles: Design, Develop, & Test
 We held a Sprint Planning session and were off-and-running.
 We conducted design sprints for future iterations in parallel with development sprints for already designed features.
 We held daily Scrums and created new user stories and bugs based on feedback and usability testing.
 We held Sprint Reviews and Retrospectives and incorporated feedback into the subsequent sprints.

 We continued persona-based ideation and created additional wireframes.
 The wireframes were moved into concept validation and usability testing.
 Bringing in different users was essential, as they provided fresh perspectives to drive a second iteration.
 In parallel, our Visual Designer began applying the Style Guide to create visual comps.
-We performed multiple rounds of usability testing on wireframes, visual compositions, and our web desktop and mobile prototype.
+We performed multiple rounds of usability testing on wireframes and visual compositions.
 Notes from our usability testing can be seen [here][usertesting].

 Agile development means delivering early and often, which our engineers did by using responsive design pattern libraries to build components.
 Our approach was to get a minimum viable product (MVP) as quickly as possible to test it with users and iterate based on their feedback.